 Visit www.nupolytech.org.
-National University Polytechnic Institute’s commercial dive school is located in San Diego, California to check out the various courses including underwater welding that they offer.
+National University Polytechnic Institute’s commercial dive school, located in San Diego, California to check out the various courses including underwater welding that they offer.

 An underwater welding career can be lucrative.
 But what determines your underwater welding pay?